Are you looking for the most beautiful places in Portugal? You came to the right place. Here we share a list of the best places to visit in Portugal.

 It is a fine concoction of antique, modern, coastal, pastoral, and even tropical elements.

-If you want to learn more about Portugal, take a look at these 74 Portugal facts.
+If you want to learn more about Portugal, take a look at these 74 Portugal facts or see this web story about the most beautiful places in Portugal.

 If you like this post, pin it.